 |Completed||Under construction||Design phase|

-Phibbs Exchange is one of the most important bus exchanges in the region, serving 13 bus routes and nearly 14,000 passengers daily.
+Phibbs Exchange is one of the most important bus exchanges in the region, serving 13 bus routes with nearly 14,000 boardings and alightings daily.
 Because of its position in the regional road network, the exchange is where many routes on the North Shore meet in a carefully managed pulse, allowing efficient transfers in all directions.

-The upgrades will improve the comfort and safety of transit passengers, better integrate the exchange with the neighbourhood, and provide more service for growing customer demand and future service expansion.
+The upgrades will improve the comfort and safety of transit passengers, better integrate the exchange with the neighbourhood, and provide more capacity for growing customer demand and future service expansion.

-Improved passenger amenities to create a welcoming environment for the growing Lower Lynn community, connecting transit services on the North Shore and throughout the region.
+- Improved passenger amenities to create a welcoming environment for the growing Lynn Creek Town Centre community, connecting transit services on the North Shore and throughout the region.